Open Nav

 According to its manufacturer, Wishbone is a smart thermometer that allows you to quickly and easily measure your child’s temperature.

-The latest Apple phones do not have a headphone jack which is why Bluetooth™ technology has been used more and more often in external thermometers which send measurements to smartphone screen in real-time.
+The latest Apple phones do not have a headphone jack which is why Bluetooth™ technology is being used more and more often in external thermometers which send measurements to smartphone screen in real-time.
 The market offers several solutions that differ with the method of application and accuracy.

 Withings thermometer